 Do Wheelchairs Have the Right to Board First?

 Passengers in wheelchairs do not have priority, but Golden Empire Transit District encourages passengers to allow our customers in wheelchairs to board the bus first.
 It is easier to board the passenger in the wheelchair first to secure him or her in the seating area.
 This action takes all of the Operator’s focus to ensure the passenger’s safety.

-Once the operator has completed the 4 point tie-down on the wheelchair, the operator will then return to the driver’s seat to monitor the farebox.
+Once the operator has completed the four point tie-down on the wheelchair, the operator will then return to the driver’s seat to monitor the farebox.